WikiLeaks suspect Manning seeks dismissal of charges

-FORT MEADE, Maryland (Reuters) - Army intelligence analyst Bradley Manning, charged with leaking thousands of classified U.S. government cables, argued on Tuesday for the dismissal of the charges against him based on what his lawyer called “irreparable prejudice” caused by the government’s withholding of evidence.
+FORT MEADE, MD., April 24 (Reuters) - U.S. Army intelligence analyst Bradley Manning, charged with leaking thousands of classified U.S. government cables, argued on Tuesday for the dismissal of the charges against him based on what his lawyer called “irreparable prejudice” caused by the government’s withholding of evidence.

 Manning, 24, is accused of the largest leak of classified documents in U.S. history, to the anti-secrecy group WikiLeaks, and faces life in prison if convicted of aiding the enemy, the most serious of 22 charges against him.